scalet/volvo-test/readme.md

 - [Laravel 5.8](https://laravel.com/docs/5.8/installation "Laravel")

 ####Setting up the service
 It's required to install docker and docker-compose to run the test.
+Go to the project directory and run:

 `$ docker-compose up`

-This command must to set up three containers:
+This command will create three containers:

     |       Containers        |
     | ----------------------- |